London-centric Theatre?

 The National Theatre: opposite direction, May

 The London theatres get massive subsidies (especially opera and ballet).
 These subsidies come out of the national purse, but London penalizes the rest of us when we are visiting our national treasures with swingeing transport and parking charges.
 For the older visitor, bus passes don’t work on the tube.
-London residents get the benefit of priority booking (it’s worth joining the club), and also subsidised tickets (the Lyric for Hammersmith residents is a case in point).
+London residents get the benefit of priority booking (it’s worth joining the club), and also subsidised tickets (the Lyric for Hammersmith with half price for residents is a case in point).

-London has the magnificent National Theatre complex, The Globe, Sam Wanamaker’s Playhouse next year, let alone all the commercial West End theatre and National Theatre productions in those dusty, cramped, toilet-less old West End theatres.
+London has the magnificent National Theatre complex, The Globe, Sam Wanamaker’s Playhouse, The Bridge, let alone all the commercial West End theatre and National Theatre productions in those dusty, cramped, toilet-less old West End theatres.
 Why does London “need” the RSC?
 Why, as it’s so hard to get seats for the RSC anyway, especially for Richard II, does the RSC “need” London?
 Is it for the convenience of the theatre critics?
 OK, star actors like the West End, but generally the RSC has kept itself free of the “star” complex and done so to the advantage of the plays.
 The RSC creates the stars of tomorrow, rather than feeding off the ones of today.
-David Tenant being a highly honourable exception.
+David Tennant being a highly honourable exception.
 Why does the RSC need the draughty maze of the Barbican?
 Let’s treasure the “provincial” RSC, and with it the Chichester Festival Theatre, and Bath Theatre Royal, located where they already are.
 In the provinces, where over 80% of us live.

 The Globe Theatre, Southwark, London